What Is a Turnkey Property?

 Comparing Turnkey Properties to Other Real Estate Investments

-If you’re interested in real estate investing, but don’t think turnkey homes are right for you, there are other options.
+If you’re interested in real estate investing but don’t think turnkey homes are right for you, there are other options.

-A fix-and-flip property is a property purchased at a discount, renovated, and then sold for a profit.
+A fix-and-flip is a property purchased at a discount, renovated, and then sold for a profit.
 Buying a foreclosed home that needs repairs is a great example of this, but you’ll need to assemble a team to renovate and rent it.

 REITs

-Traditional rentals
+Traditional Rentals

 The Takeaway